cloud-security-research/sgx-ra-tls/README.md

 The openssl-client is most versatile as it allows to specify the IP and port to connect to via command line parameters.

 Each client outputs a bunch of connection-related information, such as the server's SGX identity (MRENCLAVE, MRSIGNER).
-You can cross-check this with what the server reports in his output.
+You can cross-check this with what the server reports in its output.